Co-Mora/co-mora/README.md

 ## Hi I'm Omar 👨‍💻 <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I'm Omar Fawzy a Full Stack Software Engineer ⚡️ JS/TS proficient 📈 6+ years solving real-world problems using Technology.
-I spend most of time coding client projects or writing tests :).
+A Full Stack Software Engineer with 📈 6+ years solving real-world problems, who's collaborated with numerous groups, both large and small, over my career.
+I'm an expert in making enhancements to issues with current software and making sure everything works properly.
+My primary goal is to go above and beyond your expectations and establish enduring relationships by attending to your needs as though they were my own.
+I have experience working across time zones remotely.

 :mailbox: Reach me out!